HasibAlMuzdadid/YOLO-Algorithm/README.md

 YOLO algorithm improves the speed of detection because it can predict objects in real-time.
 This is a predictive technique that provides accurate results with minimal background errors.
 The algorithm has excellent learning capabilities that enable it to learn the representations of objects and apply them in object detection.

 The ideas were described in these two YOLO papers: [Redmon et al., 2016](https://arxiv.org/abs/1506.02640) and [Redmon and Farhadi, 2016](https://arxiv.org/abs/1612.08242).

+This was implemented for the completion of the Convolutional Neural Networks course offered by DeepLearning.AI on Coursera which is also a part of  Deep Learning Specialization offered by DeepLearning.AI on Coursera.